A guide to events in Southern Arizona this weekend

 Where: Leo Rich Theater

 Ballet Tucson will present their Spring Concert showcase at the Leo Rich Theater, located off South Church Avenue.
-More details can be found here.
+More details can be found at ballettucson.org.

 Cactus Classic Baseball